 DevOps is the combination of tools & practices that help an organization increase its ability to deliver applications and services.
 This increased speed helps an organization to compete more effectively and cater to its customers.

-Under DevOps, the development and operations team work closely as a single unit where the developer works from developing an application until its operations commence.
+Under DevOps, the development and operations team works closely as a single unit where the developer works from developing an application until its operations commence.

 The teams integrate to use practices to automate the processes as much as they can, which makes their task more manageable.